 Although most massage training institutions teach massage therapy for women who are pregnant, it is best to find a massage therapist who is certified in prenatal massage.
-The APA does work with some massage therapists who are trained to work with pregnant women, but it is still important to ask about qualifications.
+The APA works with some massage therapists who are trained to work with pregnant women, but it is still important to ask about qualifications.

 Massage and Pregnancy: Benefits of prenatal massage